 Myocardial fibrosis is not an obligatory consequence of hemodynamic stress and is more marked in pressure overload than in volume overload.
-The causes of myocardial fibrosis are multifactorial and include ischemia, and effects of hormones such as catecholamine's, angiotensin Π and aldosterone.
-Other studies have demonstrated that parathyroid hormone is a permissive factor in the genesis of cardiac interstitial fibrosis (London, 2002).
-Systolic dysfunction:-Decreased systolic function is observed frequently in patients with cardiac diseases pre-existing before ESRD therapy or in patients with sustained and marked hemodynamic overload.
+The causes of myocardial fibrosis are multifactorial and include ischemia, and effects of hormones such as catecholamine's, angiotensin II and aldosterone.
+Other studies have demonstrated that parathyroid hormone is a permissive factor in

+Systolic dysfunction: Decreased systolic function is observed frequently in patients with cardiac diseases pre-existing before ESRD therapy or in patients with systained and marked hemodynamic overload.
 Diminished myocardial contractility may be a result of overload cardiomyopathy (Parfrey and Foley, 2005).